commanderx16/x16-docs/Programmer's Reference Guide.md

 The built-in machine language monitor can be started with the `MON` BASIC command.
 It is based on the monitor of the Final Cartridge III and supports all its features.
 See the [Final Cartridge III Manual](https://rr.pokefinder.org/rrwiki/images/7/70/Final_Cartridge_III_english_Manual.pdf) more more information.

+If you invoke the monitor by mistake, you can exit with by typing `X`, followed by the `RETURN` key.

 Some features specific to this monitor are:
 * The `I` command prints a CBM-ASCII-encoded memory dump.
 * The `EC` command prints a binary memory dump.
 This is also useful for character sets.